-Ceramic and/or glass tile make a much more practical surface than painted drywall for you (and for future homeowners and other potential buyers) when cooking and cleaning.
+Ceramic tile makes a much more practical surface than painted drywall for you (and for future homeowners and other potential buyers) when cooking and cleaning.
 Any splashes of grease, water, tomato sauce, or whatever you might be cooking will be far easier to wipe off of a ceramic or glass surface.
 On paint, even the smallest splash can lead a stain or damage the paint.
 This gives you a more sanitary and simple space.

 Tile is not just practical, it’s also beautiful.
 It will add color and style to any space.
 This is a place to express style – with that means hand-painted patterns and images, geometric patterns, simple glass, or classic white.
 It will make your kitchen pop without hurting your pocket book.
 A tile backsplash is a great investment in preserving your home’s beauty and quality.

 How to Tile, When to Tile, Who to Ask for Help…

 First thing is first, measure your area and mark it off.
 Then, head to the tile store.
 Make sure to consult the staff about the proper materials to use and about how much tile you actually need.
 If you use larger, thicker tiles, you will likely need to rent a tile cutter.
 This will use water to ensure the tile doesn’t crack or snap.
 If you use a smaller tile, it will likely come in sheets which can more easily be cut.
 This is a better option for most first-timers.
 Tiles that come in sheets are also much easier to keep straight, and it makes the whole process faster.

 Your local home improvement shop will also be a great resource in choosing grout.
 You will want to choose a color that coordinates with the tile and the kitchen.
 Since this is an interior space and won’t see all that much water and moisture, you will also want to use a finer grout.